 Pellets for heating vs. Pellets for smoking

 Aside from the three types of wood pellets listed above, there is one more.
 It refers to wood pellets used in house heaters or stoves.
 They are not safe to cook with, even though they are created in the same method and seem identical to smoker pellets.

 Heating pellets are constructed of softwood or a softwood-hardwood combination.
 Softwood, such as pine or spruce, has a high sap content and, when burned, can damage the flavor of your meat.
 Some producers also make their pellets from plywood or lumber scraps that have been varnished and treated with preservatives.
 These are poisonous and may make you sick.

 Some grillers believe it is acceptable to utilize heating pellets for grilling.
 Furthermore, you can get them for a tenth of the price of their BBQ counterparts.
 But fight the urge and don’t take a chance.
 Pellets for heating and pellets for grilling are not the same thing.

 BBQ pellet flavor profile

-The majority of wood pellets for smoking are prepared so that the flavor profile is mostly flavor wood with a hint of oak or alder.
-Get 100 percent flavor wood pellets instead if you prefer a single wood taste.
+Most wood pellets for smoking are prepared so that the flavor profile is mostly wood with a hint of oak or alder.
+Get 100 percent flavor wood pellets if you prefer a single wood taste.